bensiron/UGTS.Log4NetCleaner/README.md

         For example, if this property has value 'txt', then the log files app.txt and app.txt.14 would be removed but not app.log or app.log.14 or app.txt.log.

 - maximumDirectorySize:
+        Gets or sets the maximum age of log files (in a decimal number of days) to keep when cleaning the log directory.
         If this value is specified, then log files (from oldest to newest) will be deleted until the total size of log files is less than the directory maximum.
 This parameter must be an integer optionally suffixed with KB, MB, or GB.
 For example, 100MB specifies a maxmimum directory size of 100 megabytes.